How to Optimize Images for Your Website: A Practical Guide

 Recommended quality settings:

-Vizua's JPEG compressor handles this automatically using optimized algorithms that preserve edges and gradients.
-For a detailed breakdown by format, see our guide on compressing images without losing quality.
+Vizua’s JPEG compressor lets you adjust quality and review the output.
+For a detailed method, see compressing images without losing quality.

 Step 4: Deliver Images Efficiently